Eiffel Tower to reopen after longest closure since WWII

 “We are optimistic that visitor numbers will pick up, even if it will likely be local tourists who visit the monument in the first weeks,” Klahr said.

+The tower’s director told The Associated Press on Tuesday that he hopes access will be back to normal by August.

-A stringent cleaning operation is in place and that will continue daily from next week.
+A stringent cleaning operation is in place and will continue daily from next week.

-“There is a new protocol.
-(One) novelty is that the day cleaning teams will be able to clean all the points of contact every two hours, from the opening of the site to its closing,” said Eiffel Tower hygiene consultant Alain Miralles.
+“There is a new protocol,” said Eiffel Tower hygiene consultant Alain Miralles.
+“The day cleaning teams will be able to clean all the points of contact every two hours, from the opening of the site to its closing,”

-Tourists planning trips to the City of Light are advised to book tickets to visit the Eiffel Tower online.
-The online ticket office is set to open Thursday.
+Tourists planning trips to the City of Light are advised to book tickets to visit the Eiffel Tower online once the ticket office reopens Thursday.

 Paris tourism officials have expressed muted optimism about the city’s reemergence as a travel destination.
-Tourism levels have dropped by around 80% compared to the same month in previous years, they say.
+Since confinement measures were imposed in March, tourism levels have dropped by around 80% compared to the same month in previous years, they say.

-“To visit Paris now is quite exceptional, as we of course don’t have many visitors and we don’t expect this summer to be at the same level as previous ones,” said Corinne Menegaux, the director of Paris’s businesses and tourism office.
+“To visit Paris now is quite exceptional, as we of course don’t have many visitors and we don’t expect this summer to be at the same level as previous ones,” Corinne Menegaux, the director of Paris’s businesses and tourism office, told The AP.

-She said the French capital remains welcoming and charming despite all the restrictions still in place.

-“Let’s also not forget that Paris is one of the greenest cities around so there are plenty of outdoor activities available that can be done with families,” Menegaux said.
+Hotel owners are also keen to welcome visitors again, if realistic about the challenges ahead – and the competition among European countries to draw tourists back in the coronavirus era.

+“Everyone is Europe is looking to draw the European clientele.
+The Italians want to bring in the French, the Germans want to attract the Danes,” said Serge Cachan, president of France’s Astotel Group.
+He pointed out the plexiglass protections in the reception area of one of his hotels and arrows to ensure social distancing.